cosmos/cosmos-sdk/docs/spec/lcd/Future Improvements.md

 * **Efficient Improvements**

 We expect LCD coulld be implemented in different languages.
 Thus application developers could build LCD as in-process part of their applications.
-This signicant of architecture change can save network communcation cost and achieve more security.
+This significant of architecture change can save network communcation cost and achieve more security.

 *  **Mobile Support**